— TALK NATS ⚾ (@TalkNats2) March 12, 2018

 This game was all about a glimpse into the future for the Nationals.
 Their top-2 prospects were front and center with Victor Robles and Juan Soto.
 The Nats silenced the crowd at Joker Marchant Stadium today in Lakeland, Florida with a come-from-behind 5-to-4 win.
 It was the 19-year-old Juan Soto who had the booming oppo double onto the warning track with 2-men on-base to push the score to a 3-to-2 deficit.
-The Nats tied the score on a wild pitch then Juan Soto scored on a Chris Dominguez single and tallied the final run of the day on a bases loaded walk that featured a big bat flip!
+The Nats tied the score on a wild pitch then Juan Soto scored on a Chris Dominguez single and tallied the final run of the day on a bases loaded walk by the 19-year-old Soto that featured a big bat flip!

 What did the boss think of the walk?
 Dave Martinez was more impressed with the walk than the double.